 Many international travelers decide to start and end their tours of Iran from Tehran.
 It’s the capital of Iran and has got the largest international airport to and from which flights are scheduled.
 These flights are from and to Imam Khoemini International Airport (IKA), 30 km south of the city.

 Although this city hasn’t been known as an ancient city, a visit to Tehran tourist attractions during your Iran tour exploration is highly recommended because:

-- You find out about modern life in Iran here,
+- You find out about modern life in Iran there,

-- You can go to several interesting interesting museums,
+- You can go to several interesting museums,

 - and so on.